Qingyang-Lucas-Fang/Automatic-Stock-Trading-Demo/README.md

 # Automatic-Stock-Trading-Demo
-This is a fully automatic stock trading engine with high performance in backtest.
+This is a fully automatic stock trading engine that can implemented in real trading with high performance in backtest.
-# AlphaForge-HFT: Dynamic Multi-Strategy Execution Engine Intro
+# AlphaForge-HFT Introduction
 AlphaForge-HFT (my repo) is a modular high-frequency trading (HFT) framework designed for intraday equity trading.
-The platform integrates real-time data ingestion, a rolling 8-minute optimization engine, and a vectorized execution layer to dynamically adapt to shifting market regimes.
+The platform integrates real-time data ingestion, a rolling optimization engine with three popular trading strategies integrated, a vectorized execution layer to dynamically adapt to shifting market regimes and a dashboard that can visualize the equity curve and the trading signal exits.

 ## Results
 We successfully capture some position signals, but not all, still making a profit virtually.